A Socialist Organizer’s Guide to 2026

 September

 The midterm election campaign for Congress and state governments will go into full swing.
+Elections for the leadership of the UAW will also take place, with President Shawn Fain up for reelection.

 Sweden will hold a parliamentary election in September; the current center-right government is backed by the far-right Swedish Democrats.
 Speaking of Scandinavia, Denmark will also hold an election this year, although the exact date is to be determined.
 Both are small countries but with potentially significant results since they represent two different ways of handling the populist far right.
 The Swedish election will test whether the center right’s alliance with the far right will diminish support for the latter.
 Current opinion polls suggest there will be a small but significant swing left but very little change in support for the far right itself.
 In Denmark, the Social Democrats have tried to counter the right by adopting a more restrictive attitude toward immigration.
 Both the parties to the left of the Social Democrats and the far right seem to have gained ground since the last elections in 2022.